currentxchange/purple-explainer/Sol.md

 # SOL Distribution
 Each account must first receive a **Solar Disk** (Simple Assets NFT) in order to receive SOL from the SOL faucet.
 Sol is held on Solar Disk via the `attachf` action.

-One Solar Disk cannot hold more than **288 Sol** at one time, and Sol held outside of a Solar Disk is burned by cXc to prevent hoarding.
+One Solar Disk cannot hold more than **288 SOL** at one time, and Sol held outside of a Solar Disk is burned by cXc to prevent hoarding (remember, SOL is an asset controlled by cXc, not the user [unlike BLUx, PURPLE]).

 The amount of Sol a user has will **change the image on the Solar Disk NFT**, giving the user a visual representation of the SOL they have remaining anytime they look at their NFT wallet.
 This images matches the one shown on the UI on cXc.world beta.